 Still have questions?

-No problem.
 If you have more questions or want to check my availability, reach out to me over email.
-You don't have to commit to anything here, but talking through what you're looking for will help both of us decide if we're a good fit.
+You don't have to commit to anything, but talking through what you're looking for will help you make the your final decision.